 With a deep bow of gratitude, we offer the benefits

 generated by our practice together.

 May all beings be happy, healthy, and safe.

-Typically the leader recites Sharing the Merit after dharma discussion and before announcements; the leader may also do so in the closing circle.
+Typically the facilitator recites Sharing the Merit after dharma discussion and before announcements; the facilitator may also do so in the closing circle.
 The recitation takes less than a minute.

 Thich Nhat Hanh, Chanting from the Heart at p.
 35 (Parallax Press, 2007).